 What makes this good for PCOS?
-With a blood sugar balancing combination of protein, fiber, and healthy fat, this is a great protein smoothie bowl for women with PCOS.
-Blueberries are also considered a PCOS superfood.
+With a blood sugar balancing combination of protein, fiber, and healthy fat, this is a great protein smoothie bowl for women with PCOS (Medical News Today).
+Blueberries are also considered a PCOS superfood (PCOS Living).

-I know you'll love this smoothie bowl once you try it.
-And sharing is caring so be sure to pin this recipe for later and follow me over on Pinterest.
+I know you'll love this peanut butter smoothie bowl once you try it.
+And sharing is caring so be sure to pin my peanut butter berry smoothie bowl recipe for later and follow me over on Pinterest.
 Thanks for reading!

 - ½ cup blueberries

 - 2 tablespoons almond butter or nut butter of your choice